 - Cashflow Statement (CS).
 Arguably the most important of the three, the Cashflow Statement is a record of the cash or cash-like equivalents entering and leaving your accounts.
 This is critical because even if your P&L shows you’re making a profit, your business can still go bust if you run out of cash.
 Hence cash & flow!

 For a small business, every hire you make is important, but perhaps no position is more pivotal than the internal or external bookkeeper you hire.
-So be sure to choose carefully.
-Start by checking their credentials, acc and experience.
-If you are hiring a bookkeeper to work for your in-house, speak to their previous employers.
+So, be sure to choose carefully.
+Start by checking their credentials and experience.
+If you are hiring a bookkeeper to work for you in-house, speak to their previous employers.
 If you are outsourcing your bookkeeping to a corporate services firm (like Lanturn), be sure to speak to 2-3 of their current clients to get a sense of what you can expect.

-Get the right bookkeeper for your business, though, and you can devote more of your time to building great products and services, and converting those into the revenue it takes to create a thriving business.
+Get the right bookkeeper for your business, though, and you will be freed to devote your time to building great products and services, and converting those into the revenue it takes to create a thriving business.

 Want to know more about how to get the right bookkeeper for your business?
 Contact us here if you’d like to know more.